-The static and dynamic behaviour of the memory element is described in [15] where, however, the temperature effects were neglected.
-Here, we perform the analysis of the dynamical response of this heterostructure at finite temperature and, in particular, we determine the switching time, the error probability and the energy dissipation associated with the process of writing a bit.
-These important quantities have been studied in terms of the ratio $k{\rm B}T/v$, describing the compromise between temperature and particle size.
-As an important result we develop a procedure for determining the maximum admissible value of the ratio $k{\rm B}T/v$.
+The static and dynamic behavior of the memory element is described in Ref.[15] where, however, the temperature effects were neglected.
+Here, we perform the analysis of the dynamical response of this heterostructure at finite temperature and, in particular, we determine the switching time, the error probability and the energy dissipation associated to the process of writing a bit.
+These important quantities have been studied in terms of the ratio $k_BT/v$ , describing the compromise between temperature and particle size.
+As an important result we develop a procedure for determining the maximum admissible value of the ratio $k_BT/v$ .
 It means that we are able to find the maximum operating temperature if the size of the nanoparticle is fixed or, conversely, the minimum volume of the nanomagnet when the temperature is imposed.

 The memory element here investigated is based on a couple of orthogonal states of the magnetization direction, generated by the competition between anisotropic and Zeeman energies [14].
-The commutation process between the states is induced by the piezoelectric matrix, which is able to act on the particle through the magnetostrictive effect.
-The static behaviour of the particle is described by a generalized energy function, able to allow for the spin-reorientation in terms of the applied electric field.
+The commutation process between the states is induced by the piezoelectric matrix, which is able to act on the particle through the magnetostrictive The static behavior of the particle is described by a generalized energy function, able to allow for the spin-reorientation in terms of the applied electric field.
 Nanomechanical techniques [29, 30], based on the multi-physics Eshelby theory [31, 32], have been of primary importance for determining the distribution of the physical field within the heterogeneous structure.
 As for the dynamic response of the system, the above-mentioned analytical form of the energy function has been combined with classical ferromagnetic models [33, 34], in order to obtain the evolution equation of the magnetization direction during the switching phases.
-Moreover, in order to consider the temperature effects, the Landau-Lifshitz-Gilbert (LLG) equation [33, 34] has been generalized by means of the Brown formalism, i.e. by introducing a random field acting on the magnetization [35-38].
-This approach leads to a stochastic Langevin equation or, equivalently, to a Fokker-Planck equation describing the time evolution of the density probability of the magnetization direction [40, 41]. numerical solution of the Langevin LLG stochastic equation allows us to obtain a complete picture on the dynamic behaviour (i.e. the commutation strategy) of the system at finite temperature.
+Moreover, in order to consider the temperature effects, the Landau-Lifshitz-Gilbert (LLG) equation [33, 34] has been generalized by means of the Brown formalism, i.e. by introducing a random field acting on the magnetization [35, 36, 37, 38].
+This approach leads to a stochastic Langevin equation or, equivalently, to a Fokker-Planck equation describing the time evolution of the density probability of the magnetization direction [40, 41].
+The numerical solution of the Langevin LLG stochastic equation allows us to obtain a complete picture on the dynamic behavior (i.e. the commutation strategy) of the system at finite temperature.
 In particular, these results are useful to design the device in agreement with the desired balance between operating temperature and particle size.

 The structure of the paper is the following.
-In section 2 we introduce the memory element and we describe the energy function governing its static response.
-In section 3 we briefly review the statistical mechanics of the magnetization in a single-domain particle.
+In Section II we introduce the memory element and we describe the energy function governing its static response.
+In Sections III we briefly review the statistical mechanics of the magnetization in a single-domain particle.
 In particular, we discuss the Langevin and Fokker-Planck approaches, useful for the following developments.
-Finally, in section 4 we perform the complete thermal analysis of the memory element.
-We determine the switching time, the error probability and the energy dissipation associated with the commutation process in terms of the ratio $k{\rm B}T/v$.
+Finally, in Section IV we perform the complete thermal analysis of the memory element.
+We determine the switching time, the error probability and the energy dissipation associated to the commutation process in terms of the ratio $k_BT/v$ .